tkonya/Dart-Sudoku/README.md

 # Dart Sudoku

-I wanted to learn Polymer Dart so after doing Dart's code lab tutorial I just jumped right in to this.
-My initial impression: it's awesome.
+I wanted to learn Polymer Dart so after doing Dart's code lab tutorial I decided this would be a fun project to try.